-VanadiumCorp Resource Inc. (the "Company") was incorporated on October 23, 1980 under the British Columbia Business Corporations Act and is engaged in the acquisition and exploration of mineral properties in Canada.
+VanadiumCorp Resource Inc. (the "Company") was incorporated on October 23, 1980 under the British Columbia Business Corporations Act and is engaged in the acquisition and exploration of mineral properties in Québec and the proposed production of vanadium electrolyte in Québec.

-The Company's registered office is Suite 2110 - 650 West Georgia Street, Vancouver, British Columbia, V6B 4N8.
+The Company's registered office is Suite 2110 - 650 West Georgia Street, Vancouver, British Columbia, V6B 4N8, Canada.

 The Company's mineral property interests have not reached the development stage or commercial production.
 To continue exploration programs, maintain its mineral property interests and develop future projects beyond the exploration stage, the Company will need additional funding.
+Further, the Company's electrolyte production facility in Quebec that is currently under procurement and assembly will also require the Company to secure additional funding.

 These consolidated financial statements have been prepared on the assumption that the Company is a going concern that contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
-The Company has incurred a net loss of \$334,870 (2022 - \$396,818) during the three months ended January 31, 2023 and, as of that date, has accumulated a deficit of \$44,044,022 (2022 - \$43,187,819).
+The Company has incurred a net loss of \$656,395 (2022 - \$614,737) during the six months ended April 30, 2023 and, as of that date, has accumulated a deficit of \$44,365,547 (2022 - \$43,405,738).
 The ability of the Company to continue as a going concern is dependent on obtaining the financing necessary to continue operations and, ultimately, on attaining profitable operations.
 Funding for operations is raised primarily through share offerings.
 No provision has been made in these consolidated financial statements for any adjustments to the carrying value of exploration and evaluation and other assets should the Company not be able to continue as a going concern.
 Such adjustments could be material.

 Although there is no certainty, management is of the opinion that additional funding for future projects and operations can be raised as needed.
-If the Company is unsuccessful in obtaining adequate financing in the future due to prolonged economic decline, exploration activities will be postponed until market conditions improve.
+If the Company is unsuccessful in obtaining adequate financing in the future due to prolonged economic decline, market disruptions, or other reasons, exploration activities and production of vanadium electrolyte will be postponed until market conditions improve.
 The Company's continuation as a going concern is dependent upon the successful exercise of its mineral property option agreement, results from its mineral property exploration activities and its ability to attain profitable operations and generate funds from and/or raise equity capital or borrowings sufficient to meet current and future obligations and ongoing operating losses.
 These material uncertainties, circumstances and conditions may cast significant doubt about the Company's ability to continue as a going concern.